g20090279/Lecture-2023-N.Boumal-Optimization-on-Manifolds/README.md

 --- End ---

 Note that the maximum value of $f$ on $\mathcal{M}$ is the largest singular value of $M$.
-Since in the book and the following, the RGD iterates towards to the negative of gradient (i.e. toward the minimum of $f$), we need to transform this maximization problem to a minimization problem by adding a negative sign before the objective function.
+Since in the book and the following, the RGD iterates toward the negative of gradient (i.e. toward the minimum of $f$), we need to transform this maximization problem to a minimization problem by adding a negative sign in the objective function.

 To perform gradient descent method, we need obtain the Riemannian gradient.
 We introduce the steps to approach the Riemannian gradient as the followings: